Corporate tax in the UAE: Everything you need to know

 NEW PAYMENT METHOD

 There’s a new way to pay your corporate tax.
-The UAE introduced new Generated International Bank Account Numbers (Gibans) specifically for entities registered for corporate tax.
-These differ from the Gibans used for VAT purposes.
+The UAE introduced new Generated International Bank Account Numbers (GIBANS) specifically for entities registered for corporate tax.
+These differ from the GIBANS used for VAT purposes.

-Businesses will receive notifications with their new Giban details, which should be used for all future corporate tax payments.
-Remember to update your bank information with this new Giban to ensure smooth tax payments.
+Businesses will receive notifications with their new GIBAN details, which should be used for all future corporate tax payments.
+Remember to update your bank information with this new GIBAN to ensure smooth tax payments.

 Now, let’s look at some key details of corporate tax UAE 2024.